 Step 1 to Create an Adoption Plan: Contact an Adoption Professional

-If you’re ready to start making an adoption plan, the first step is to contact an adoption specialist.
-You will always have the choice of working with whatever adoption professional you want, whether that’s a local adoption attorney or a national adoption agency.
-Make sure to research professionals to choose the one that is right for you.
+If you’re ready to start making an adoption plan, the first step is to contact an adoption professional.
+You can work with any adoption professional, whether a local adoption attorney or an adoption professional at a national adoption agency.

-Once you’ve found an adoption professional that you’d like to work with, the next step is finding an adoptive family for your baby.
-Finding an adoptive family can feel like the most time‐consuming and stressful parts of your adoption plan.
-But don’t give up — there is a family waiting for every child.
-And, when you are a prospective birth mother, you will always be the one who chooses which family you want for your child.
+Once you’ve found an adoption professional you’d like to work with, the next step is finding an adoptive family for your baby.
+Finding an adoptive family is one of the most exciting parts of your adoption journey!
+After all, you’re the birth mom, and you get to choose who will raise your child.

-As you’re looking at a variety of adoptive family profiles during your adoption planning, here are some questions that you can ask yourself:
+As you’re looking at a variety of adoptive family profiles during your adoption planning, you can ask yourself some adoption plan questions:

 - Do you want to find a family that lives closer to you, allowing for frequent in-person visits?